-Well friends, August is here.
+Well, friends, August is here.
 And you know what that means?!?!
-It’s time to start unpacking that classroom.
+It’s time to start the fun, yet sometimes dreaded process, of unpacking a classroom.

 I don’t know about you, but the start of a new year and unpacking all your goodies.
 Laying out things in a new way.
 It just gets me really excited.
 I love organizing and setting things up (hence the title of my blog) and so this time of year is always really fun for me.